Jetzi12/OOP-Inter-Task/README.md

     public void increaseRoots()
     public void createNewRoots()

-Two classes, which implements Tree and extends Plant, are ConiferousTree and DeciduousTree.
-Examples of overriding and overloading methods are shown in codes of these classes.
+Two classes, which implement Tree and extends Plant, are ConiferousTree and DeciduousTree.
+Examples of overriding and overloading methods are shown in the codes of these classes.